andresalerno/django/README.md

 Seriously, I'm falling with love with this amazing place called [VERY ACADEMY](https://github.com/veryacademy).

-If you're studying some basics, even some concepts deeper, I strongly recommend this guy, that I've bought some courses ate UDEMY.
+If you're studying some basics, even some concepts deeper, I strongly recommend this guy, that I've bought some courses at UDEMY.

 I hope you enjoy a lot!